feranto/WhatTheHack-Student/README.md

   -  There are two ways to fix this: increase the size of your cluster or decrease the resources needed by the deployments.
 - To fully deploy the application, you will need 4 instances of the API app running and 2 instances of the Web app.
   - ** Hint:** If you fixed the issue above correctly, you should be able to do this with the resources of your original cluster.
-- When your cluster is fully deployed, browse to the &quot;/stats.html&quot; page of the web application.
+- When your cluster is fully deployed, browse to the "/stats.html" page of the web application.
-  -  Keep refreshing to see the API app&#39;s host name keep changing between the deployed instances.
+  -  Keep refreshing to see the API app's host name keep changing between the deployed instances.
-- Scale the API app back down to 1, and immediately keep refreshing the &quot;/stats.html&quot; page.
+- Scale the API app back down to 1, and immediately keep refreshing the "/stats.html" page.
   -  You will notice that without any downtime it now directs traffic only to the single instance left.

 # Challenge Set 5: Deploy MongoDB to AKS